 Many of the clerk's office allow you to search their records online at no charge.
 Some of the offices allow you to see the documents while others allow you to see the docket sheet without seeing the document.

 Try calling the opposing counsel to see if they oppose your motion to enlarge the time to respond.
 Usually, they won't oppose it.
 If they don't oppose it, you can prepare a sipulated order and ask the judge to sign it.
-If you are living in the home and don't have an attorney, most of the larger...Read more »
+If you are living in the home and don't have an attorney, most...Read more »

 Yes, you should file a Reaffirmation Agreement if you choose to keep your home in a chapter 7 case.
 You should inform the trustee through your chapter 13 plan if you wish to keep the home in a chapter 13.
 You will need to make the mortgage payment if you choose to keep your home.

 If you are an individual, yes.
 You have the right to represent yourself.
 I would recommend getting a lawyer.
 If you mess up your paperwork, your debts may not be discharged.
 If you can't afford an attorney, try the bar association or legal aid in the county where you reside.
 They might be...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.